HB-556

 Plain Language

-Health insurance issuers must comply with any applicable federal HHS rules and guidance on AI use in insurance.
-Additionally, the Montana Department of Insurance, in consultation with the Montana DPHHS, is authorized to issue implementing guidance within one year of any federal rulemaking or guidance issuance.
-This means the substantive requirements of Section 1 may be supplemented by future state guidance that tracks federal standards.
-Issuers should monitor both federal HHS rulemaking and Montana department guidance for evolving compliance requirements.
+Health insurance issuers must comply with any applicable federal HHS rules and guidance on AI use.
+The Montana Department of Insurance, in consultation with the Montana Department of Public Health and Human Services, may issue its own implementing guidance within one year of any federal HHS rulemaking or guidance on AI.
+This creates no new independent obligation — it cross-references existing and future federal requirements and authorizes state rulemaking.

 Statutory Text